-ECTs should have formal Assessments carried out by either the Headteacher or the Induction Tutor.
-Mentors should not carry out formal Assessments unless they are also acting as the Induction Tutor (see Section 6 for further information about roles and responsibilities).
-ECTs should receive an assessment in the final term of the first year (Term 3) and in the final term of the second year of Induction (Term 6).
+ECTs should have Formal Assessments carried out by either the Headteacher or the Induction Tutor.
+Mentors should not carry out Formal Assessments unless they are also acting as the Induction Tutor (see Section 6 for further information about roles and responsibilities).
+ECTs should receive an Formal Assessment in the final term of the first year (Term 3) and a Final Assessment in the final term of the second year of Induction (Term 6).

 Evidence for assessments must be drawn from the ECT's work as a teacher during their Induction, largely through lesson observations.
 Any other evidence will consist of existing documents and working documents.
 There is no need for the ECT to create any new evidence for their formal assessments, they should draw from their work as a teacher and from their Induction programme.
-Judgements made during the Induction period should relate directly to the Teachers' Standards and should not be made against the ECF.
+Judgements made during the Induction period should relate directly to the Teachers' Standards and should not be made against the ITTECF.